Preservation of Iconic Belle Meade Entrance

 The gateway to our beginning, that is what the Belle Meade Entrance to Percy Warner Park represents.
-The land was a part of the inception gift by Col. Luke Lea that began Warner Parks; it’s where thousands of friends begin their day with walking/hiking/running rituals, where loving partners make promises of forever, where families document their newest additions, and so much more.
+The land was a part of the inception gift by Col. Luke Lea that began Warner Parks; it’s where thousands of friends begin their day with walking, hiking, cycling, and running rituals; it's where loving partners make promises of forever, families document their newest additions, and so much more.

 , and includes restoration of the Allée, the onsite World War I Memorial, additional stonework, watershed and erosion issues, and subsequent landscaping in and around the steps.